Get some experience, get an internship!

 What better way to learn about a prospective field or career than to do an internship?
 What better way is there to get some experience that will beef up a resume for that real job someday?
 Obviously, I am a big believer in internships.
 It allows students to learn, but it also helps them decide if that is actually a career for them.
 Internships help students figure out, while still in school, whether the career they envisioned for themselves all along may (or may not) be just what they wanted?
 The question is how to find one.

 I’m not going to lie….if you know someone, now might be the time to put the word out there that your student is looking.
 Internships, full or part-time, in just the right field can be difficult to find.
 If it is possible, tell your student to offer to work for the semester or summer without pay.
 Their experience is their paycheck and can be worth far more when they are looking for a job after college.
 Don’t worry; many internships do pay though.

 FSU runs various career and internship fairs throughout the school year.
 These are a great resource.
-Check out the Seminole Futures All Majors Career & Internship Fair on January 17, 2019, from 9 to 12 and 1 to 4 and the STEM Career & Internship Fair on January 15, 2019, from 9 am to 3 pm at the FAMU-FSU College of Engineering.
+Check out the Seminole Futures All Majors Career & Internship Fair for the dates and the STEM Career & Internship Fair for those dates.
 FSU provides a complete listing of the various career and internship fairs.
-You may want to remind your student to dress professionally when they go.
+You may want to remind your students to dress professionally when they go.
+We post the most current dates on our calendar page.